Elissa Slotkin: Foreign policy

-Israel-Palestine conflict
+Israel–Palestine conflict

-Slotkin condemned Representative Rashida Tlaib for controversial statements about Palestinians, including using the phrase "from the river to the sea".
-Slotkin expressed support for the Israeli government's actions in November 2023.
+Slotkin condemned Representative Rashida Tlaib for using the phrase "from the river to the sea".

 Slotkin voted against the 2023 funding bill to Israel.
 She criticized the House bill for requiring domestic spending cuts to fund foreign emergency aid.
 She also noted the bill's failure to allocate humanitarian assistance for the "dire" crisis in Gaza and highlighted the exclusion of aid to Ukraine and Taiwan.

 In January 2024, Slotkin signed a letter criticizing South Africa's genocide case against Israel, calling it "grossly unfounded".
 In April 2024, she voted to send $17 billion in military aid to Israel.
-Slotkin called for a negotiated ceasefire to the Gaza war, urged the Biden administration "to use all our leverage" to force Israel to limit civilian casualties, and decried Israeli politicians trying to block humanitarian aid shipments as "sick" during her 2024 Senate campaign.
-The New York Times reported that over the course of her political career, Slotkin has received contributions from the pro-Israel lobbying group AIPAC.
-Since the outbreak of the war, she has voted for legislation to provide funding for Israel's military, sanction the International Criminal Court over its arrest warrants for Israeli officials, prevent the State Department from citing statistics from the Gaza Health Ministry, and equate anti-Zionism with antisemitism.
-In March 2025, Slotkin said she won majority-Muslim and majority-Arab American cities in Michigan after having sympathetic conversations with residents.

-In July 2025, Slotkin missed a vote on blocking arms sales to Israel in response to the Gaza humanitarian crisis while on a trip to New York to appear on The Late Show with Stephen Colbert.
-Earlier in the week, she said blocking offensive weapons "would be a place to look but I'm not going to cut off a blanket next sale on a defensive weapon that comes through, no".
-In a press release, Slotkin wrote, "Had I made it back for the vote yesterday, I would have voted yes to block offensive weapons to Israel based on my concerns over lack of food and medicine getting to civilians in Gaza."
+In July 2025, Slotkin said blocking offensive weapons "would be a place to look but I'm not going to cut off a blanket next sale on a defensive weapon that comes through, no".
+In a press release, she wrote, "Had I made it back for the vote yesterday, I would have voted yes to block offensive weapons to Israel based on my concerns over lack of food and medicine getting to civilians in Gaza."
 She added that she would consider future offensive weapons bills on a case-by-case basis.